duarm/catchme/README.md

 Sailor Moon - La Soldier (Sailor Moon OST) [paused]
 ```

+### Commands
+- play [POS] - Unpauses, if POS is specified, plays the music at the given POS in the playlist.
+- pause - Pauses
+- toggle - Toggle pause
+- seek `[+/-]TIME[%]` - Increments `[+]`, decrements `[-]` or sets the absolute time of the current music, you can also put
+  at the end to seek to that percentage
+- vol/volume `[+/-]VOL` - Increments `[+]`, decrements `[-]` or sets the absolute value of volume
+- current/curr - Returns the artist and title of the current song in the ;artist; - ;title;" format, if any of those metadatas are missing
+  returns the filename instead.
+- next [N] - Play next music, if N is specified, jump to N songs ahead
+- previous/prev [N] - Play the previous song, if N is specified, jump to N songs behind
+- playlist FILE/PATH - REPLACES the current playlist with the one from the given PATH or FILE
+- print-playlist - Prints the whole playlist to stdout
+- mute - Toggle mute
+- repeat - Toggle repeat current music
+- add FILE/PATH - Appends the file or a file list of paths to the current playlist
+- remove POS - Removes the music at the given POS from the playlist
+- shuffle/shuf - Shuffles the playlist
+- status - Returns a status list of the current music
+- format ";FORMAT;" - Returns the string formatted accordingly, with information from the currently playing music (see Format below)
+- clear - Clears the playlist
+- write [path/name] - Writes to music_names_cache if 'name' is specified, to music_paths_cache if 'path', otherwise write to both.

+Partial commands are valid as long they're not ambiguous, e.g. shuf=shuffle, tog=toggle, vol=volume, play=play, playl=playlist, playlist-p=playlist-play

+### Format
+title, artist, album, album-artist,
+genre, playlist-count, playlist-pos, percent-pos,
+status, volume, mute, path, loop-file, speed

+TODO
+;time;, ;precise-time;, ;length;, ;remaining;

 ### Quirks
 Each catchme instance binds to one socket, this means that this doesn't work:
 ```shell